Creative & Media Europe January 2026

 How does Creative and Media Europe compare?

-On the lower side, people in Creative & Media Europe had much lower favorable scores than average in Equity, Feedback & Recognition, and Company And Leadership.
+On the lower side, people in Creative & Media Europe had much lower favorable scores than average in Equity, Feedback & Recognition, and Social Connection.

-People working in Creative & Media Europe are more engaged than Nonprofit Organization Management Europe, Hungary, and Germany (200-500).
-People working in Creative & Media Europe are less engaged than New Tech United Kingdom, Czech Republic, Manufacturing Western Europe, and Internet United Kingdom.
+People working in Creative & Media Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Creative & Media Europe are less engaged than Europe, Hospitality Western Europe, New Zealand 1000+, and Finance United Kingdom.

 People in Creative & Media Europe were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 31% of people disagreeing (+8% above average).